Switzerland is signed up to the following international conventions relating to anti-bribery and anti-corruption:

 There is no specific protection afforded to whistle-blowers in the private sector under Swiss law.
 Rather, the competent courts decide on a case-by-case basis whether the reporting of irregularities is legitimate.
 Swiss courts assess in each individual case, applying a balancing of interests' test, whether the employee's notification of an irregularity to the employer, the authorities or the media was lawful in the concrete case, and examine the facts of the case primarily under the aspect of the employee's duty of loyalty.

-As regards the public sector, in accordance with the Federal Personnel Act (and relevant provisions in many cantons), many Swiss officials, although subject to obligations of official secrecy, are required to report crimes and offences to their supervisors.
+In the public sector, in accordance with the Federal Personnel Act (and relevant provisions in many cantons), many Swiss officials, although subject to obligations of official secrecy, are required to report crimes and offences to their supervisors.
 At the federal level, whistle-blowers must report certain offences directly to the criminal prosecution authorities, their supervisors or the Swiss Federal Audit Office (Article 22a Federal Personnel Act).
 This requirement is accompanied by a general prohibition on retaliation.

 Lastly, many cantons have introduced whistle-blower platforms.
 For example, an office to combat corruption has been established within the cantonal office of the Ombudsman in Zurich.